algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Functional_Specifications.md

 ## Configuration

-You need just the Arduino Board because you need the microphone on it with the AI train on it.
+You just need the Arduino Board because the microphone implemented on it is required, and so we could train the AI.
-You also electricity to powered the arduino board.
+Electricity is also necessary to empower the arduino board.

 ## Non-functional requirements

-It is possible to add an LCD screen for the users with which the users could see the accuracy of the AI.
+It is possible to add an LCD screen to display the accuracy of the AI instead of using the LED.
-For example the user speaks and the LCD could indicate whether it is English or French without the LED and the LCD would display how accurately the language spoken is English or French.
+For example, the user speaks and the LCD could indicate whether it is English or French and display how accurately the language spoken is English or French.